xsodus/xendit-challenge-transaction-api/README.md

 - **Configuration:** The application configuration is located in [`src/main/resources/application.yml`](src/main/resources/application.yml ).
 - **Logging:** Logs are configured to be written to the console and can be adjusted in the [`src/main/resources/application.yml`](src/main/resources/application.yml ) file.

-For any issues or contributions, please open a pull request or issue on the repository.

-Similar code found with 2 license types